-Hale insisted room rates would be "realistic" and the group would offer its advice and guidance to the owners of hotels if it believed room rates were too high.
+Hale insisted room rates would be "realistic" and the group would offer its advise and guidance to the owners of hotels if it believed room rates were too high.

 He added its 447-room Park Lane InterContinental and the 350 combined rooms at its Holiday Inn and long-stay Staybridge Suites hotel at the Olympic site have been fully booked by the organisers, while the group is also managing the 17,000-room athletics village during the Games.

 (Reporting by David Jones; Editing by David Hulmes)